gjolleyrogers/gjolleyrogers.github.io/content/about/header/index.md

 <!-- this is a subheadline -->

-I am an independant researcher and author.
+I am an independent researcher and author.
 Drawing on a core set of skills in biology, maths, and computer science, I have had adventures in many disciplines.

-On the [blog](/blog/) I am write about ideas I am developing or matters that I judge to be noteworthy.
+<i class="fas fa-edit"></i> On the [blog](/blog/) I  write about develop ideas   I judge to be noteworthy.

 In **no way** do I think anything I write here is the last word on a subject.
 And  it is likely that mistakes and typos may slip through.
-So, don't hesitate to get in touch if you see something that bugs you.
+So, don't hesitate to get in touch if you see something that <i class="fas fa-bug pr2"></i> bugs you.

  I welcome and encourage all respectful [feedback](/contact/).